opensrc0/fe-theme/README.md

 Hurrah...!!!
 Button is created, but color does not match with the application.
 No worries.

-### 2. What to change theme according to your application?
+### 2. Do you want to change theme according to your application?
 #### Generate a sample file(sample-theme.js) by running below commond in terminal in your project location.

 ```cp sample-theme.js ./```